isomerpages/moe-chijsjc/_student-development/Digital Literacy.md

 ##### **Intended Outcomes of Personalised Digital Learning Programme (PDLP)**

-There are 3 intended outcomes of the 1:1 personalized learning environment.
+There are 3 intended outcomes of the 1:1 personalised learning environment.
 The use of the personal learning devices for teaching and learning will

 * Support the development of **digital literacies**, where students will learn digital skills such as gathering and evaluating information online, interacting with the online community, and creating digital products.
 * Support students' **self-directed and collaborative learning**, where students may access and acquire knowledge about a topic of their interest beyond the curriculum.
 They can also share and build on one another's ideas, and refine their own understanding.